RandyWilkinsASU/ddm-textbook-summer-2019/instructions.md

 ---

-## (1) Topic Overview (approximately 1-3 pages)
+## (1) Topic Overview (approximately 1 page)

-What are the key insights from the readings, and how do they relate to building data-driven organizations?

 Summarize the themes and insights that are common across the readings.
-Organize them into a coherent topic overview, summarizing the main arguments made by authors.
+Organize them into a coherent topic overview.

 Make sure to reference the evidence and data the authors use to support their arguments, when appropriate.

-Go beyond a summary and offer your own analysis of how the material helps us build data-driven organizations, including some framework for best practices or things to consider.
+When appropriate, go beyond a summary and offer your own analysis or a framework for best practices.

 ---